 Custody and Visitation

-The second necessary component of a parenting plan pertains to visitation and where your kids will stay throughout the year.
+The second necessary component of a parenting plan pertains to visitation and where your children will stay throughout the year.
 Time Sharing is the preferred term in Florida when discussing visitation.
 A time sharing schedule will outline where children under 18 will reside during the school year, summer break, and holidays.
 By creating a set schedule for time sharing, both parents and children are provided a sense of security by knowing what to expect throughout the year.

 Once both parents have agreed on a parenting plan, it has to be submitted to the Florida courts for approval.
 The courts can also make final decisions on any issues that could not be agreed upon.
-When reviewing a parenting plan there are twenty (20) factors to be considered by the courts when determining what is going to best serve your child.
-Some of the factors that are reviewed include the capacity of parents to make decisions based on the needs of the child, establishing and maintaining a stable environment that also considers the needs of school-age children with a focus on the time spent commuting to and from school and when deemed appropriate, the preference of the child.
+When reviewing a parenting plan, there are twenty (20) factors to be considered by the courts when determining what is going to best serve your child.
+Some of the factors that are reviewed include the capacity of parents to make decisions based on the needs of the child, establishing and maintaining a stable environment that also considers the needs of school-age children, with a focus on the time spent commuting to and from school, and when deemed appropriate, the preference of the child.
 A full list of the consideration factors can be found in Florida Statute 61.13(3).